nitinthewiz/TheLinkBlog/_posts/2012/03/2012-03-27-gerrit-gerrit-code-review.md

 ---

-Being used by WikiMedia for code reviews on MediaWiki.  <blockquote> Gerrit is a web based code review system, facilitating online code reviews for projects using the Git version control system. </blockquote>
+Being used by WikiMedia for code reviews on MediaWiki.

+> Gerrit is a web based code review system, facilitating online code reviews for projects using the Git version control system.